 Our capital expenditure includes payments for acquisition of fixed assets and construction-in-progress, and prepayments for fixed assets, net of related payables.
-In 2018, 2019 and 2020, our total capital expenditure were RMB2,683.1 million, RMB2,441.1 million, and RMB853.3 million, respectively.
+In 2019, 2020 and 2021, our total capital expenditures were RMB2,441.1 million, RMB853.3 million and RMB1060.3 million, respectively.

-For more information concerning the Company's principal capital expenditure and divestitures currently in progress, including the distribution of these investments geographically and the method of financing, see "ITEM 5.
-OPERATING AND FINANCIAL REVIEW AND PROSPECTS - B. Liquidity and Capital Resources" and "ITEM 5.
-OPERATING AND FINANCIAL REVIEW AND PROSPECTS - F. Tabular Disclosure of Contractual Obligations."
+For more information concerning the Company's principal capital expenditure and divestitures currently in progress, including the distribution of these investments geographically and the method of financing, see "Item 5.
+Operating And Financial Review And Prospects - B. Liquidity and Capital Resources."